Pregnancy SmartSiteTM

 Description

-Mohs surgery usually takes place in the doctor's office.
-The surgery is started early in the morning and is done in one day.
+Mohs surgery usually takes place in the surgeon's office.
+The surgery is usually started early in the morning and is done in one day.
 Sometimes if the tumor is big or you need reconstruction, it may take two visits.

 During the procedure, the surgeon removes the cancer in layers until all the cancer has been removed.
 The surgeon will: